Rethinking the Symptoms of Autism in Girls

 This is problematic because it deprives girls of the opportunity to benefit from early intervention and support from autism therapy methods.
 Even worse is the fact that girls can often get misdiagnosed with other conditions.
 Hence they could be subject to therapy protocols that may just not work for them, leading to great frustration for the child as well as caregivers.

-Why can Symptoms of Autism be Missed in Girls?
+Why can Symptoms be Missed in Girls?

 - Girls are brought up to be better at masking their difficulties.
 They can go about their lives showing little indication of their struggles in socializing.